sanmai/pipeline/README.md

 	/* ['foo' => 'baz'] */
     ```

   Safer would be to use provided `toArray()` method.
-It will return all values regardless of keys used, discarding all keys in the process.
+It will return all values regardless of keys used, making sure to discard all keys in the process.

     ```php
     var_dump($pipeline->toArray());
     /* ['bar', 'baz'] */
     ```

-- The resulting pipeline is an iterator and should be assumed being not rewindable, just like the generators it uses.
+- The resulting pipeline is an iterator and should be assumed not rewindable, just like generators it uses.

 	```php
 	$pipeline = \Pipeline\map(function () {